Intervue/Data-structures-algorithms-for-interviews/README.md

 - Sometimes, scanning once and searching and keeping additional variables for check can do the job.
 - In hashing the structure can vary as per requirements.
 It can store anything from sum to frequency to pointers.
 So decide the structure as per always.

+### For Stacks & Queues: (methods that can be applied)
+- For a stack and queue for each implementation or algo its core functionalities should hold true everytime.
+Eg popping and pushing on a stack takes O(1) time.
+- For making a stack using two queues or vice-versa either burden can be on push operation or pop operation.
+The one having burden will hold the task of enqueuing and dequeuing to move it to the other stack or queue.
+Refer to stacks and queues question4 for more info
+- For questions in stacks and queues use additional stacks/queues as datastructures to implement some algorithms
+- You can store the minimum or max in other stack/queue or data structure for every push and pop and so on.
+For eg storing the minimum so far in another stack so that each time when a number if popped off, if we pop off the minimum from the other stack, we will have min from the remaining elements sitting on top of the other stack.
+Like this many operations can be applied.
+- You can also modify the numbers being pushed onto a stack and maintain an external reference by doing some computations to make an algorithm work.
+(Eg question5).

 # General hash functions
 - take mod with number of elements present